Seeds of Peace

-Seeds of Peace is a peacebuilding and leadership development organization headquartered in New York City.
+Seeds of Peace is a peacebuilding and leadership development non-profit organization headquartered in New York City.
 It was founded in 1993.
-As its main program, the organization brings youth and educators from areas of conflict to its camp in Maine.
+As its main program, the organization brings youth and educators from areas of conflict to its summer camp.
 It also provides local programming to support Seeds of Peace graduates, known as Seeds, once they return home.
-Its mission is to empower youth from conflict regions to work for a better future.
+It is a non-political organization that teaches youth peace-making skills.

 History

 Seeds of Peace began in 1993 as an idea of the American journalist John Wallach.
-At a state dinner with politicians from Israel, Egypt, and the Palestinian Authority, Wallach toasted them, then inspired them to pledge to bring 15 youngsters from each of their respective countries to a new camp he was founding in Maine.
+At a state dinner with politicians from Israel, Egypt, and the Palestinian Authority, Wallach proposed that they bring 15 youngsters from each of their respective countries to a new camp he was founding in Maine.
 These 46, including 3 Americans, ranging in age from 13 to 18, comprised the first session of the Seeds of Peace Camp, founded on the site of the former Camp Powhatan in Otisfield, Maine.

 The campers from 1993 were later present at the signing ceremony of the Declaration of Principles (better known as the Oslo Accords) in Washington, D.C.
 President Bill Clinton, Israeli Prime Minister Yitzhak Rabin, Israeli Foreign Minister Shimon Peres, and PLO Chairman Yasir Arafat were photographed holding Seeds of Peace T-shirts.

 From its start in 1993 through 2010, Seeds says that over 4,000 children have attended the camp.
 Children have attended from a wide variety of countries, with Seeds offices in Amman, Cairo, Gaza, Jerusalem, Kabul, Lahore, Mumbai, Otisfield, Ramallah, and Tel Aviv as of 2010.

-Campers

-Selection process
+A key goal of the Seeds of Peace program is to help teens have compassion for other people’s pain and challenge ideas that society has dictated to them.